 Wine’s Calming Grace Goes Beyond the Glass

 The number of possibilities to rest and rejuvenate in Preidlhof’s Spa Tower was dazzling.
-We were anxious to slip into the spa robes and sandals provided and begin.
+We were anxious to slip into the spa robes provided and begin.

 As recommended by Michael, we began on the first floor in the Wine Sauna.
-It offers a one-of-a-kind experience that emulates sitting in a bricked-wall wine cellar.
-Crimson lighting, soft as velvet, and enticing aromas of wine washed over us as we sat in silence.
+It offers a highly-aromatic experience that emulates sitting in a bricked-wall wine cellar.
+Crimson lighting, soft as velvet, and the sweet scent of wine washed over us as we sat in silence.
 With a temperature of 70° C (158° F) and a humidity level of 35%, the sauna nicely balanced comfort with heat.

 After 20 minutes or so we left the Wine Sauna and rinsed in a nearby shower before moving to the Steam Bath room.